 NvDCF tracker can use multiple types of visual features such as Histogram of Oriented Gradient (HOG) and ColorNames.
 HOG features consist of 18 channels based on the number of bins for different orientations, while ColorNames has 10 channels.
 If both features are used (by setting

-One thing to note is that the visual features for an object are extracted from a region whose size is a bit larger than the object region in order to make sure that the object in the next frame appears within the region where the visual features are extracted even when there is a movement by the object between frames.
+One thing to note is that the visual features for an object are extracted from a region whose size is a bit larger than the object region in order to make sure that the object in the next frame appears within the region even when there is a movement by the object between frames.
 This region is referred to as the search region, whose size is defined by adding a degree of padding to the object bbox.
 More details can be found in the section for NvDCF tracker in DeepStream Plugin Manual.

 To deal with false positives and false negatives from the detector, NvDCF utilizes two strategies called Late Activation and Shadow Tracking (more details can be found in DeepStream SDK Plugin Manual).
 In addition to the config parameters related to those strategies, there are a few config parameters that affect when a tracker for a new object is created and terminated.